Frequently Asked Questions

 Practices begin the first week of October.
-Each team will have the opportunity to play in 3 pre-season tournaments plus our own tournament (Skyline Tip-Off Tournament, Nov.
-4-6th, 2022) beginning late October thru November.
+Each team will have the opportunity to play in 1-2 pre-season tournaments plus our own tournament (Skyline Tip-Off Tournament, Nov.
+3rd-5th, 2023) beginning late October thru November.
 League games start in December and end in late February.
-The League tournament is in early March and if qualified, teams may compete at the State Tournament the weekend of March 10-12th, 2023 in Spokane, WA.
+The League tournament is in early March and if qualified, teams may compete at the State Tournament the weekend of March 8-10th, 2024 in Spokane, WA.

 How often do teams practice and play?

-Skyline Select teams practice twice a week, but a 3rd training practice is offered during many weeks for players as well.
-Each team will have roughly 16-20 league games and approximately 20 tournament games.
+Skyline Select teams practice at least twice per week, but individual training is offered 5 days a week for all players as well.
+Each team will have roughly 16-20 league games and about 20 tournament games.

 What tournaments do we enter?

 During the season all our teams will play the Skyline Tip-off Tournament, in early November.
-In addition, all of our teams will attend a travel tournament with many choosing the Chelsea Ebert Tournament in Ferndale over the MLK weekend.
+In addition, all of our teams will attend a travel tournament with many choosing the MLK Dream Classic Tournament in Portland, OR/Vancouver, WA over the MLK weekend.
 Travel tournaments give teams, players and parents a chance to bond and create better chemistry.
 Tournaments are very fluid though and can be canceled at the last-minute because of the number of registered teams or even gym space that cannot be reserved until only weeks in advance.
 The coaches will pick the tournaments for your team and will be communicated through your team manager.
-Our season ending league championships are generally held in early March and some of our teams advance to the State Middle School Tournament (March 10-12th) to compete.
+Our season ending league championships are generally held in early March and some of our teams advance to the State Middle School Tournament (March 8-10th) to compete.